sylefeb/Silice/projects/hdmi_test/README.md

 ```

 Feel free to experiment with this (it *is* fun), and please share your images and animations!
+And if you need some inspiration, be sure to check out the [VGA demos](../vga_demo/) that rely on a similar framework but with a VGA output.

 ## HDMI code walkthrough